mathiser/RadDeploy/README.md

 ## Dashboard
 If you want to set up the grafana dashboard, make sure that the grafana service has access to `janitor`'s `/opt/DicomFlow/database/database.sqlite` with the following two mounts:
-*janitor*: `./mounts/janitor:/opt/DicomFlow/database:rw`
+*flow_tracker*: `./mounts/flow_tracker:/opt/DicomFlow/database:rw`
-*dashboard*: `./mounts/janitor:/var/lib/grafana/database:ro`
+*dashboard*: `./mounts/flow_tracker:/var/lib/grafana/database:ro`

 You can then go to http://localhost:3000.
 When you setup a new datasource, use sqlite and set the path to the database to: Path `/var/lib/grafana/database/database.sqlite`

-You can use the SQL query: `SELECT * FROM dashboard_rows` and format dt-columns to file.
+You can use the SQL query: `SELECT * FROM rows` and format ts, Dispatched, Finished and Sent as time objects.

 ### Status
-- 1: Pending Flow (waiting to be executed)
+- 0: Pending Flow (waiting to be executed)
-- 2: Running Flow
+- 1: Running Flow
-- 3: Finished Flow (but not yet sent to destinations)
+- 2: Finished Flow (but not yet sent to destinations)
+- 3: Sending output files
-- 4: Sent Flow
+- 4: Sent output files
 - 400: Failed

+In the table settings, these status codes can be mapped to human readable strings.